 - Paper #2 Final Draft Due.
 Post to the discussion board and to the dropbox.
-See checklist for details. - Read "Library Research Overview" in the Handouts section of the class web site. - Start library research for your topic. - Post first "Research Log" in the "Research Log 1" forum of the discussion board.
+See checklist for details. - Read "Library Research Overview" in the Handouts section of the class web site.

+- Library Orientation - Start library research for your topic.

+- Post first "Research Log" in the "Research Log 1" forum of the discussion board.
 Make sure your subject line clearly identifies your topic so that others who are interested in your topic can see what you found.
-See Assignments for "Research Log" instructions.
+See Assignments for "Research Log" instructions. - Continue library research into your topic.
+You should be logged into the Virtual Classroom while you do your research.

-- Continue library research into your topic. - Post second "Research Log" in the "Research Log 2" forum of the discussion board.
+- Post second "Research Log" in the "Research Log 2" forum of the discussion board.
 Make sure your subject line clearly identifies your topic so that others who are interested in your topic can see what you found.
-See Assignments for "Research Log" instructions.
+See Assignments for "Research Log" instructions. - Continue library research into your topic.
+You should be logged into the Virtual Classroom while you do your research.

-- Continue library research into your topic. - Post third "Research Log" in the "Research Log 3" forum of the discussion board.
-Make sure your subject line clearly identifies your topic so that others who are interested in your topic can see what you found.
-See Assignments for "Research Log" instructions.